IBM-Cloud/terraform-provider-ibm/website/docs/d/is_floating_ips.html.markdown

 Review the argument reference that you can specify for your data source.

 - `name` - (Optional, String) The unique user-defined name for this floating IP.
+- `resource_group` - (String) The ID of the Resource group this floating ips belongs to.

 ## Attribute reference